thingsiplay/fpath/README.md

 "\f": form feed

+{STYLE}: name of the style like 'green' or 'bold' center:num: center text by padding with NUM * space ljust:num: left justify text by padding with NUM * space rjust:num: right justify text by padding with NUM * space fill:num: left fill with '0', leading +- sign is preserved /center: end marker for center
+/ljust: end marker for ljust
+/rjust: end marker for rjust
+/fill: end marker for fill
-{STYLE}: name of the style like 'green' or 'bold' {origin}: original input data before processing {list}: path broken up into individual parts
+{origin}: original input data before processing {list}: path broken up into individual parts
 {0}..{9}: direct access each part with index, from {0} to {9}